JobService/job-service/docs/pages/en-us/Job-Types.md

 - required: false (default: input must be missing or null)
 - type: YAML (not a string containing JSON or YAML)

-An embedded schema which is used to validate parameters provided with the job before executing `taskDataScript` (below).
+An embedded schema which is used to validate parameters provided with the job before executing `taskScript` (below).
 The schema language is JSON Schema (`draft-03` or `draft-04`); language reference can be found here:

 - <http://json-schema.org/specification-links.html#draft-4>

 Parameters can only be specified as an object, so the schema must expect an object as the outer value.
 The schema also serves as documentation for job creators, so it is recommended to use the `description` annotation throughout.

-### taskDataScript
+### taskScript

 - required: true
 - type: string

-An embedded script which is executed to construct the `taskData` part of the `task` object.
+An embedded script which is executed to construct the `task` object.
 The script language is JSLT (version 0.1.9), configured to preserve all output values.
 Language reference can be found here:

 - <https://github.com/schibsted/jslt/blob/0.1.9/tutorial.md>
 - <https://github.com/schibsted/jslt/blob/0.1.9/functions.md>